VISUAL STUDIES + FINE ART MEETING.

 The reasons for such a decision where questionned as much as its implications.
 It is of strong concern for everyone that with the merging of Visual Studies with Fine Art, the budget for such a course, the tutoring time allocated to it and the spaces might remain unchanged whilst the numbers of student will increase.
 Similar concerns have been raised concerning the continuation and ending of the BA VS degree for those which are at the present moment enrolled in the course.
 It seems unlikely that students will receive the same amount of tutoring hours, teaching and space when they will, in two years time, be reduced to the mere amount of 17 people.
 The reduction of artistic practices represented within the University in favor of vocational degrees appeared of concern for both Visual Studies and Fine Art students.
 These will be the last course representing that part of the University.

-.
+Concerns related to the future Visual Studies graduates degree have been similarly raised.
 It appears worrying to encounter the job market with a degree related to a course which isn't existing anymore.
 The validity of such degree isn't questioned but the understanding of such a qualification by an employer seems more difficult when, looking on the University website, he might find the apelation ''Visual Studies'' under ''Fine Art''.
 In fact the practices which the Visual Studies course has been supporting are very distinct from a Fine Art degree and that could wrongly represent what a student is actually qualified for.

 It was taken as a decision to ask Student Union President Polly Wilson to partake on Thursday's meetings with Head of University Professor John Last.
 It was similarly agreed that students would be designed to talk during the meeting to address those questions and concerns, in order for the opinions expressed to come across more clearly.
 It was decided that even if the division in three groups could be seen as undermining the strength of our message it could be used as a way of expressing our ideas with more order and care.
 It was decided to ask if some students from 1, 2nd and 3rd year could assist to the others meetings so that we could compare the different elements which come out of each meeting.